benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

-# Part I: Collaborative Filtering, Matrix Factorization, and Clustering
+### Collaborative Filtering, Matrix Factorization, and Clustering based recommendation sytems

-### Some useful functions

-**Think About It:** Which metric should be used for this problem to compare different models?

-Function to calculate precision@k and recall@k, RMSE, and F1_Score@k to evaluate the model performance:

-Function to get top n recommendations for a user based on model predictions:

-Function to **tune recommendations by song popularity** - corrects the predicted interaction with a song by applying a weight to increase the 'rating' of songs that are in general more popular among users:

-Function to compare metrics from different models:

-Function to return predictions for a user for 3 songs:

-### Split the Data into Train and Test

-### **User User Similarity-Based Collaborative Filtering**
+Before running the following recommendation systems, I developed several functions for calculating metrics to evaluate the models.
+The metrics I used are Root Mean Squared Error, Mean Average Error, Precision, Recall, and F1.

-To build the user-user-similarity-based and subsequent models we will use the "surprise" library.
+I then split the data into a train and test set (Link to full code is at the bottom of the page).
+Also, to build the user-user-similarity-based and subsequent models I used the "surprise" library from Python.

+#### **User User Similarity-Based Collaborative Filtering Metrics**

     RMSE: 3.1852
     MAE:  2.5755